columnar-tech/duckdb-adbc-client/README.md

 D
 ```

-To materialize all input rows to the `INSERT` and prevent concurrency bugs when mixing ADBC reads and writes, you can set the `adbc_materialize_insert_rows` flag.
+To materialize all input rows to the `INSERT` and prevent concurrency bugs when mixing ADBC reads and writes, you can set the `adbc_materialize_insert_rows` flag to `true`.

 ```sql
 D SET adbc_materialize_insert_rows = true;